-The management contractor and customers, consistent with the procedures (1) in this Title:

-(2) The management contractor and the Tribe; and (3) The management contractor and the gaming operation employees;
+- (1) The management contractor and customers, consistent with the procedures in this Title; - (2) The management contractor and the Tribe; and - (3) The management contractor and the gaming operation employees;

 (L) Assignments and Subcontracting.
-Provisions which shall indicate whether and to what extent contract assignments and subcontracting are permissible; and
+Provisions which shall indicated whether and to what extent contract assignments and subcontracting are permissible; and

-(M) Ownership Interests.
+(M) Ownership Interest.
 Provisions which shall indicate whether and to what extent changes in the ownership interest in the management contract require advance approval by the Tribe.

-HISTORICAL NOTES Section 12-8-11 was deleted by resolution of the General Council October 23, 1993.
+(Deleted Section 12-8-11 by PBP GC on October 23, 1993.)